James H Quillen VAMC

 James H Quillen VAMC - Mountain Home, TN

 James H Quillen Vamc is an addiction treatment center located at Corner Of Lamont And Veterans Way in the 37684 zip code in Mountain Home, TN.
 It is operated by the U. S. Department of Veterans Affairs.
-James H Quillen Vamc provides administers naltrexone, relapse prevention from naltrexone and buprenorphine maintenance.
-Some of the treatment approaches used by James H Quillen Vamc include CBT, brief intervention services and motivational incentives.
-James H Quillen Vamc also specializes in detox services and offers inpatient alcohol detoxification, residential benzodiazepines detox and in-patient methamphetamines detoxification.
-James H Quillen Vamc provides long-term drug rehab, outpatient drug rehab and outpatient methadone/buprenorphine/naltrexone treatment.
-It also provides inpatient dual diagnosis treatment, residential treatment for drug use and inpatient drug detoxification.
+James H Quillen Vamc provides administers naltrexone, relapse prevention from naltrexone and suboxone prescription.
+Some of the treatment approaches used by James H Quillen Vamc include 12 step rehabilitation, brief intervention and motivational incentives.
+James H Quillen Vamc also specializes in detox services and offers inpatient opioid detoxification, inpatient alcohol detoxification and cocaine detox.
+James H Quillen Vamc provides 90 day inpatient drug rehab, long-term drug rehab and inpatient hospital drug rehab.
+It also provides inpatient treatment for co-occurring mental health and drug use disorders, residential drug abuse treatment and inpatient drug detoxification.

 Address: Corner of Lamont and Veterans Way, Mountain Home, TN 37684